MAC 355 Advanced Projects Students: Please read the following before beginning production.

 5 minutes of edited audiovisual content.

 Keeping the crew of your project limited to students not only provides the educational experience afforded by collaborative media production but also ensures your work will be eligible for the “student” category of film festivals and competitions, which have stringent rules about non-professional crew.
 Principal crew on these projects is limited to students enrolled in 355 Advanced Projects.
 We encourage you to seek out student production designers, composers, and musicians through the Oxy Digest or by directly contacting affiliate programs such as Music, Studio Art, or Theater.
-No crew from outside Occidental with the possible exception of a makeup artist.
+No crew from outside Occidental is permitted without express permission of the faculy supervisor.

 The MAC Program trains students in digital video workflows.
 Use of the department's cameras, equipment, and software platforms designated for your course context is required unless otherwise cleared by the faculty member.

 2 principal photography shooting days, and 1 pickup shoot day, max for fictional projects.
 Documentary projects can divide up shoots into smaller increments, if pre-approved by faculty mentor.
 No day to exceed 10 hours.
 Water and snacks should be made available on set to cast and crew for shoot of any duration, but a meal break of at least 30 minutes with a meal provided to all cast and crew must occur every 4 hours.
 12-hour turnaround requirement for cast and crew between shoots.
 Projects must have call sheets pre-approved by faculty mentor in advance of shoot, and daily production reports must be submitted to faculty mentor within 48 hours of shoot’s completion.

 Shooting Ratio 18:1